rfielding/bc/README.md

 ![steadystate.png](steadystate.png)

 When events go into a system, we must be able to remove events at the same rate that they are inserted.
 Otherwise, the event stream and database will grow to unbounded size.
 We need to checksum the contents of the database.
 A typical blockchain is checksumming the data stream.
 But if there is high turnover in the database, with arrival rates equaling departure rates for records in the database; then the size of the database will stabilize.
 When arrivals outpace departures, the database size increases.
 Sharding also helps to eliminate bottlenecks, and only be limited by causality concerns.

+# Cancellations

+Since we are going for database consistency, we can use state to represent account balances.
+The fact that transactions are offered and accepted can help here.

+= An offered transaction can hash to a EC point.
+An accepted transaction can be the side-effect of accepting it, minus the offered transaction.
+That way, completed transactions cancel out of the system.
+- For example: If I offer to move +20 from A to B, and sign the offer with an expiration date and a hash of 99, B can sign an acceptance that also moves +20 from A to B by simply making a transaction that increments and decrements the accounts and hashes to 52.
+Accepting the offer would need to have B sign the negative of the offer so that (52 - 99) are hashed into the system.
+Then the transaction that justified the movement can be garbage collected out.
+The sum had gone up by 99.
+Then the offer was accepted with a hash of (52-99), and the end result, the hash goes up by 52.
+So, the positive and negative offer/accept transaction can be cancelled out.
+= A set of balances and unaccepted offers would be what remains.
+The actual transactions are not required to be carried around forever.